oomek/attractplus/Layouts.md

 **Member Functions**

--  `add_image( filename )` - Add `filename` image to the internal cache and/or flag it as "most recently used".
+-  `add_image( filename )` - Add `filename` image to the internal cache and/or flag it as _recently used_.
 Least recently used images are cleared from the cache first when space is needed.
 If filename is contained in an archive, the parameter should be formatted: `"<archive_name>|<filename>"`
 -  `name_at( pos )` - Return the name of the image at position `pos` in the internal cache. `pos` can be an integer between `0` and `fe.image_cache.count - 1`.
 -  `size_at( pos )` - Return the size (in bytes) of the image at position `pos` in the internal cache. `pos` can be an integer between `0` and `fe.image_cache.count - 1`